cyberglot/wenkokke.github.io/drafts/2020-09-24-an-introduction-to-session-types.md

 Secondly, the types of the endpoints of a binary channel must be *dual*.
 When Ada’s endpoint says she must send, Briar’s endpoint says she must receive.
 For classical multiparty session types, the equivalent notion is called *coherence*, but the principle remains the same.

 Finally, each endpoint must be used *exactly once* if we want to be sure to stick to the protocol.
 For instance, in the code above, each channel endpoint is only used once, and each send or receive returns a new channel on which to continue the communication.
-If we didn’t, we would be able to write a cheeky variant of Ada, who simply tries any number of pleases until she gets that sweet, sweet pudding:
+If we didn’t, we would be able to write a <a name="cheeky-Ada"></a>cheeky variant of Ada, who simply tries any number of pleases until she gets that sweet, sweet pudding:

 ```haskell
 ada :: Send Request (Recv Response End) -> IO ()